C3n7ral051nt4g3ncy/python_virtual_environment/README.md

 ```

 # All is now ready :-)
-Sucess✅, your Virtual Environment has been created and is now activated, you can make the checks with the check commands given above, now install your python OSINT tools (git clone) , dependencies, requirements, libs etc..
+Sucess! ✅, your Virtual Environment has been created and is now activated, you can make the checks with the check commands given above, now install your python OSINT tools (git clone) , dependencies, requirements, libs etc..
 You now have a much higher success rate with your OSINT Python tools and less chance of having to open an issue on Github , most of the issues that OSINT Analysts have is due to a lack of knowledge with Python, they keep adding dozens and dozens of tools on top of each other without isolating them, so the tools all conflict with each other creating a big messy salad.